The LCCC Foundation Campus Grants Program

-The Lorain County Community College Foundation Campus Grants Program serves staff, faculty and students by funding select projects that complement and advance LCCC’s Vision 2020 priorities and initiatives.
-Since the program’s inception in 1997, over 220 awards have been made in amounts ranging from $500-$10,000.
-To-date, over $1,000,000 in funding has been awarded to develop new and grow existing programs to meet the needs of our campus community through the Campus Grants Program!
+The LCCC Foundation Campus Grants Program serves staff, faculty and students by funding select projects that complement and advance LCCC’s Vision 2020 priorities and initiatives.
+Since the program’s inception in 1997, over 220 awards have been made in amounts ranging from $500 to $10,000.
+To-date, over $1,000,000 in funding has been awarded to develop new and grow existing programs which meet the needs of our campus community through the Campus Grants Program!

-The Lorain County Community College Foundation is pleased to invite applications for the 2018-2019 Campus Grants Program!
+The LCCC Foundation is pleased to have received 19 applications for the 2018-2019 Campus Grants Program!

 For questions or more information contact Lisa DeVito, Development Officer, at 440.366.7743.